embulk/embulk-input-jdbc/embulk-input-oracle/README.md

-# Oracle input plugins for Embulk
+# Oracle input plugin for Embulk

-Oracle input plugins for Embulk loads records from Oracle.
+Oracle input plugin for Embulk loads records from Oracle.

 ## Overview